 - 5 medium carrots peeled and finely chopped

 - salt and pepper to taste

 - 4 cups chicken stock make sure you use a flavorful one or add chicken bouillon cube to yours for additional flavor

 - 3/4 cup buttermilk

 For the Chicken

-- Add ¼ cup of the Land O Lakes® Butter with Canola Oil to large pot over medium heat until melted.
+- Add ¼ cup of the butter to large pot over medium heat until melted.

 - Add onion, celery and carrots and season with salt and pepper.
-Cook until veggies get somewhat tender and soft, about 5-6 minutes then place to the side.
+Cook until veggies get somewhat tender and soft, about 5-6 minutes then remove and set aside until later.

-- Melt remaining ¼ cup of Land O Lakes® Butter with Canola Oil over medium-low heat.
+- Melt remaining ¼ cup of butter over medium-low heat.
 Sprinkle in flour and whisk, allowing it to brown somewhat until it becomes golden brown, about 8-12 minutes.

 - Whisk in chicken stock (make sure you are getting the bits of roux stuck to the bottom of the pan too), turn heat back up to medium and allow it to get smooth then bring to a boil.